projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 <img src="./Raspberry_Pi_setup_images/30_installing_git.png" width="500" height="auto" />
 </div>

-This step requires that you have a Github account.
+This step requires a Github account.
 If you have not created one yet, do so <a href="https://github.com/">here</a>.
 If you already have a Github account feel free to continue.

 19. In your terminal, use the following commands to enter your github credentials:
-`git config --global user.name “[YOUR GITHUB USERNAME]”`
+`git config --global user.name "[YOUR GITHUB USERNAME]"`
-> Whenever you see words in all caps inside brackets like the above, this means to replace it with what the command is asking for.
+> Whenever you see words in all caps inside brackets like the above, it means to replace it with what the command is asking for.
+That also means that the brackets should be removed.

 then:
 `git config --global user.email “[YOUR GITHUB ASSOCIATED EMAIL]”`

-Now you're all set to clone CSX's repositories to use for the rest of the semester.
+Now you're all set to utilize VS Code, Git, and Github for the rest of the semester.
 Happy Coding!